grafana/agent/docs/configuration/traces-config.md

 # Receiver configurations are mapped directly into the OpenTelemetry receivers
 # block.
 At least one receiver is required.
 # The Agent uses OpenTelemetry v0.36.0.
-Refer to the corresponding receiver's shared.
+Refer to the corresponding receiver's config.
 #
 # Supported receivers: otlp, jaeger, kafka, opencensus and zipkin.
 receivers: <receivers>